Sahara Desert. Photo by Canva

 It was the most magical thing I have seen in my life.
 I’d never come across sand that orange and never even seen so much sand in my life.
 I absolutely loved it.

-Sahara Desert Camel Ride
+Saharan Desert Camel Ride

 We were welcomed by our Berber guides and went to meet our camels.
 For the next hour, we went deeper into the Sahara desert.
 I then started realizing that even though riding a camel is easy, going up the dunes is a nightmare.
 But it was definitely worth it.